magicicada/cs1px/cycle_2_fancy_functions/README.md

 Todo for this cycle:

-Watch recorded videos for Cycle 2
+- Watch recorded videos for Cycle 2
-(Only if you feel it will help you) watch extra other explanations of recursion Work on lab exercises
+   -(Only if you feel it will help you) watch extra other explanations of recursion
+- Work on lab exercises
-Discuss progress on lab week of January 24
+- Discuss progress on lab week of January 24
-Quiz online week of January 24
+- Quiz online week of January 24

 A few extra videos on recursion:

 Craig Kaplan explaining recursion using a 'Parable of the clones' on youtube